 As mentioned in Sec.
-2, ToF-sensors require lateral calibration.
-For ToF-sensors with relatively high resolution, i.e. 160×120 or above, standard calibration techniques can be used [LK06].
-For low-resolution sensors, an optimization approach based on analysis-by-synthesis has been proposed [BK08].
-However, this technique requires a sensor model incorporating the systematic distance error for accurate image reconstruction (see below).
+2, ToF cameras require lateral calibration.
+For ToF cameras with relatively high resolution, i.e. $160 \times 120$ or above, standard calibration techniques can be used [LK06].
+For low-resolution cameras, an optimization approach based on analysis-by-synthesis has been proposed [BK08].
+However, this technique requires a camera model incorporating the systematic distance error for accurate image reconstruction (see below).

-Considering the systematic error of ToF-sensors, the question of the acquisition of reference data ("ground truth") arises.
-Early approaches used track lines [LK06, KRG07], which requires rather cost intensive equipment.
-In the robotic context, the known position of the robot's tool center point can be used to locate the sensor in a global reference frame [FM08, FH08].
-Alternative techniques use vision based approach to estimate the extrinsic parameters of the sensor with respect to a reference plane, e.g. a checkerboard [LK07].
-However, as for the lateral calibration, more complex approaches are required in case of low resolution ToF sensors.
+When considering the systematic error of ToF cameras, the question of the acquisition of reference data ("ground truth") arises.
+Early approaches used track lines [SP05, LK06, KRG07], which require rather cost-intensive equipment.
+In the robotic context, the known position of the robot's tool center point can be used to locate the camera in a global reference frame [FM08, FH08].
+Alternative techniques use vision-based approaches to estimate the extrinsic parameters of the camera with respect to a reference plane, e.g. a checkerboard [LK07].
+However, as for the lateral calibration, more complex approaches are required if purely vision-based approaches are used in the case of lowresolution ToF cameras.